ccnyplanetarium/ccnyplanetarium.github.io/_posts/2024-01-25-Space-Shows-Spring-2024.md

 ### About the show

 This isn't just a movie.
 We'll be piloting our spaceship live making stops all over the solar system, galaxy and beyond.
 You can ask questions, request destinations, or just sit back in our retro 1970's chairs and stare out the 30 ft sunroof into the cosmos.

+### About time

 Shows will run about 40 minutes, and start promptly.
-Doors will have to close shortly after the start time and unfortunately – we can't be letting people trickle in late since it ruins the experience for the rest of the guests (Just pretend you're trying to actually catch a rocket launch - they won't be able to just open the doors real quick if you're 5 minutes late).
+Doors open about 10 minutes before the listed start time and will will have to close shortly after the start time.
+Unfortunately – we can't be letting people trickle in late since it ruins the experience for the rest of the guests (Just pretend you're trying to actually catch a rocket launch - they won't be able to just open the doors real quick if you're 5 minutes late). (i.e. <b>No Late Seating</b>)

 ### The Current Schedule:

-* January 31st 3-4 pm.
+* ~~January 31st 3-4 pm.~~
-* February 8th, 12:30-1:30 pm.
+* ~~February 8th, 12:30-1:30 pm.~~
 * February 14th, 3-4 pm.
+* February 21th, 3-4 pm.
+* February 28th, 3-4 pm.

 and more to come...